Hôtel de Beauvais: History

 On August 26, 1660, King Louis the XIV and his new wife Maria-Theresa made a triumphal entry into Paris, stopping at the Hotel de Beauvais to salute Beauvais, who stood on the protruding balcony that overlooked the street.
 In 1763 the hotel came into possession of the Bavarian ambassador, who received a visit that year from Mr. Leopold Mozart, his wife, and children, including Wolfgang, age seven.
 During the French Revolution the building was requisitioned by the state and sold to a private individual.
 In 1800 the building was divided up into 40 apartments.
 The building was significantly changed and some parts became damaged or demolished.
 An extra floor is also added between the first and second floors in order to create extra rental space.
 In 1918, the building was damaged during shelling.
 Until 1987 the Hôtel was home to a variety of tenants including a school and, between 1941 and 1972, a private maternity clinic.
 During the Nazi occupation Jewish residents were moved out.

 In 1926 the Hôtel de Beauvais was partly listed as a historical monument because of its main entrance, the grand staircase and the façade overlooking the central courtyard.
 The entirety of the building wasn't listed until 1966.

 In the early 20th century, the building was in danger of demolition as part of an effort to redevelop poor and insalubrious areas of the city.
 The Marais and the areas around what is now the Pompidou Centre are particularly targeted.
 However, due to the efforts of the Minister of Culture André Malraux and heritage activists, much of the Marais was slowly restored during the late 20th century rather than demolished.
 Between 1967 and 1970 the medieval cellar was cleared and restored by the association Paris Historique.
-The restoration of the building was completed in 2003, and today contains the administrative court of appeal of Paris and is mostly inaccessible to the public except for the court public audiences.
+The restoration of the building was completed in 2003, and today contains the Administrative Court of Appeal of Paris (Cour administrative d'appel de Paris) and is mostly inaccessible to the public except for the court public audiences.
 However, the historic parts of the building can be visited during European Heritage Days.
 The building can also be visited once a month under the auspices of Paris Historique.
 The courtyard has been used as a theatre, notably during the Festival du Marais.